khederyy1997/Cisco-Exercises/README.md

 ## 11.1 Exercises
 In this exercise, I configured the PCs and routers according to the network diagram (hostnames, IP addresses, etc.) and set up static routes on the routers to enable PC1 to successfully ping PC2.
 I uploaded a text file of all used instructions

+## 11.2 Exercises
+In this exercise, I learned how to find misconfigurations in a router.
+First, we need to check the IP addresses of the ports and then check the static routes